containers/bootc/manpages-md/bootc-upgrade.md

 # NAME

-bootc-upgrade - Look for updates to the booted container image
+bootc-upgrade - Download and queue an updated container image to apply

 # SYNOPSIS